First Trimester Recipes That Are Healthy and Delicious - Baby Chick

 Method

-1. In a bowl, mix together two spoonfuls of the pesto, the feta, and spinach.
+1. In a bowl, mix together two spoonfuls of the pesto, the feta (use pasteurized feta during pregnancy2), and spinach.
 Cut a little pouch in the underside of each chicken and fill with the mixture.
-Pan cook on high heat, skin down for 10-15 minutes.
+Pan-cook on high heat, skin-side down, for 10-15 minutes.

 2. While that’s cooking, slice the shallots, garlic, zucchini, and mushrooms.
 Turn the chicken over, add the stock to the pan, and cook for an additional 15 minutes until the chicken is cooked completely.
 Remove the chicken from the pan to rest.

-3. Add the shallots, followed by the garlic, zucchini, and mushrooms, to the same pan.
+3. Add the shallots, then the garlic, zucchini, and mushrooms to the same pan.
 Stir in the remaining spoonful of pesto and cook for an additional 2-3 minutes.

-4. Arrange the vegetables on a plate, slice the chicken into 3 and place on top
+4. Arrange the vegetables on a plate, slice the chicken, and place it on top.

 Why is this good for mom and baby?